alterway/formations/cours/cloud/cloud.en.md

 ### Instance

-- Ephemeral, short typical lifetime
 - Dedicated to compute
+- Short typical lifetime, to be considered ephemeral
 - Should not store persistent data
 - Non persistent root disk
+- Based on an image

 ### Cloud image